UBC-MDS/exploratory-data-viz/chapters/en/slides/module4/module4_08.md

-For example, we already saw earlier in this module that the ratings on IMDB and Rotten Tomatoes have a strong relationship when we create a scatter plot of these two datafrme columns.
-Here, we can ask that same question of all columns.
+For example, we already saw earlier in this module that the ratings on IMDB and Rotten Tomatoes have a strong relationship when we create a scatter plot of these two dataframe columns.
+Here, we can ask that same question of all columns in the dataset.

 This is helpful both for our general knowledge about the data and if we have a specific goal in mine, maybe we would want to predict the movie